 These are bone substitutes rather than orthobiologics but because of common usage, they are often discussed together.

-These are calcium salt-based osteoconductive alternative to both autologous and allogenic graft options.
+These are calcium salt-based osteoconductive alternatives to both autologous and allogenic graft options.

-These are widely available, have comparatively low cost and does not carry risks of immune reaction or infection transmission.
+These are widely available, have comparatively low cost and do not carry risks of immune reaction or infection transmission.

-Bone substitutes come in a various forms like powders, putty, pellets, or as coatings on implants.
+Bone substitutes come in various forms like powders, putty, pellets, or as coatings on implants.

 They can be mixed with antibiotics when used for infection control.